hashbang/book/content/docs/security/Strategy.md

 #### Criteria

 * Package manager must verify all packages for integrity/signatures by default
-* Signing must be distributed and be totally transparent.
+* Signing must be distributed and be totally transparent
 * Public reproducible build systems
 * Historically fast response to critical security issues
 * Mostly or totally open source and auditable